aws-samples/aws-cloudformation-sandbox-account-with-automated-budget-enforcement/README.md

 ## AWS CloudFormation template for creating a sandbox account with automated budget enforcement

-TODO: Fill this README out!

 This AWS CloudFormation template creates resources in an existing account to create a sandbox account with managed access based on a monthly budget.

 When you deploy this stack it will create:
-A VPC with 2 public subnets, 2 private subnets, vpc flow logs, an internet gateway, a NAT gateway, and a no ingress security group
+A VPC with 2 public subnets, 2 private subnets, vpc flow logs, an internet gateway, a NAT gateway, and a no ingress security group.
+A monthly budget will be created in AWS Budgets, along with a SandboxDeveloper IAM role and 2 Lambda functions to govern access to the account based on the budget.

 ## Security